Top Pro

 I have many adults who have decided to take lessons, telling me it's something they've always wanted to do.
 It's a wonderful thing to see them learn and they always tell me going to the piano is so relaxing and allows them to forget everything else that is going on in their busy lives.
 They work on music that will make them want to practice, Patiotic, folk, pop, classical, etc.

-I love to watch students enjoy what they are learning. i enjoy making it a fun experience that they will want to embrace for the joy it brings to their lives.
+I love to watch students enjoy what they are learning.
+I enjoy making it a fun experience that my student's want to embrace for the joy it brings to their lives.
 Music surrounds us and to make music yourself is the ultimate.

-I charge $24.00 for a half hour lesson.
-I do not teach on weekends.
+I charge $25.00 for a half hour lesson.
+I do not teach on Fridays or weekends.

 Give it a try, I think you'll enjoy it!